 - Learning journals.
 Learning journals, sometimes called curiosity journals, are designed to help you keep track of things you want to learn—and the things you learn in the course of a given day.
-You might jot down videos to look up or books to read as you discover them throughout the day, or you might write about the lessons you learned from a recent podcast.
+You might jot down videos to look up or books to read as you discover them throughout the day, or you might write about the lessons you learned from a recent podcast (check out our list of the top sales podcasts!).
 These are fantastic if you’re most interested in developing your skills and knowledge as a professional.

 Are you interested in getting more out of the hours you spend at work each day?
 Productivity journaling is a great start, but there are limits to what it can accomplish.

 Complement your journal with the help of a productivity tool like EmailAnalytics; with EmailAnalytics, you’ll be able to track dozens of different metrics related to your email habits, including your top senders and recipients and your busiest times and days of the week.